 Our daughter is engaged now to a fine young man.
 When we divorced, my ex-wife and I agreed to share the cost of a wedding whenever our daughter decided to marry.
 Because my ex did not contribute one cent to paying off that auto loan, I do not feel obligated to contribute to a future wedding and have said so.

 My daughter, with her good credit rating, just bought a new car and took a nice vacation.
 She never has offered to pay back one red cent of the money I laid out for her first car.
 The young man is wonderful and had nothing to do with this mess.
 I feel uneasy about backing out on the wedding expenses, but I still think I'm justified in doing so.
 What do you say? — Still Hurting in Levittown, N.Y.

 Dear Levittown: Sorry, I don't agree.
 You are mixing apples and oranges and coming up with lemons.
 Years ago, you and your ex-wife agreed to share the cost of your daughter's wedding "whenever she decided to marry."
 Well, Dad, the time has come, and you are honor-bound to keep your word.

-Do you have questions about sex but no one to talk to?
-Ann Landers' booklet "Sex and the Teenager" is frank and to the point.
-Send a self-addressed, long, business-sized envelope and a check or money order for $3.75 (this includes postage and handling) to: Teens, c/o Ann Landers, c/o Creators Syndicate, 737 3rd Street, Hermosa Beach, CA 90254.
+Planning a wedding?
+What's right?
+What's wrong?
+"The Ann Landers Guide for Brides" will relieve your anxiety.
+Send a self-addressed, long, business-sized envelope and a check or money order for $3.75 (this includes postage and handling) to: Brides, c/o Ann Landers, c/o Creators Syndicate, 5777 W. Century Blvd., Suite 700, Los Angeles, CA 90045.
 To find out more about Ann Landers and read her past columns, visit the Creators Syndicate Web page at www.creators.com.

 ANN LANDERS (R)